antonioortegajr/guest-events-at-idx/README.md

 * IDX may not be available every month as IDX events will take priority.
 * Leave the area as you found it.
 * Use only approved entrances and exits.

+Contact IDX to set up a guest event or for any exceptions to these guidlines.